 Within CEPT, the activities on FS above 71 GHz so far have mainly focussed on the 71-76 GHz/ 81-86 GHz bands.
 A revision of ECC Recommendation (05)07 has been published in February 2009.
 It provides radio frequency channel arrangements for FS systems operating in the bands 71-76 GHz and 81-86 GHz.
-In addition, ECC Report 124 contains methodology and emission limits, where appropriate, for the compatibility between the FS in the bands 71-76 GHz and 81-86 GHz with Earth Exploration Satellite Service (EESS) stations operating in the bands 86-92 GHz and Radio Astronomy Service (RAS) stations operating in the bands 76-77.5 GHz and 79-92 GHz.
+In addition, ECC Report 124, published in September 2008, contains methodology and emission limits, where appropriate, for the compatibility between the FS in the bands 71-76 GHz and 81-86 GHz with Earth Exploration Satellite Service (EESS) stations operating in the bands 86-92 GHz and Radio Astronomy Service (RAS) stations operating in the bands 76-77.5 GHz and 79-92 GHz.

 It appears from these CEPT studies that the protection of the radio astronomy service from interference in bands adjacent to the fixed service operating in the bands 71-76 and 81-86 GHz is a national issue which does not require any additional regulatory provision in Article 5.

 The protection of radio astronomy stations operating in the band 81-86 GHz from interference from FS stations in the same band may require the establishment of exclusion or coordination area around a radio astronomy station, to be determined on a case-by-case basis taking into account specificities such as terrain elevation and additional clutter.
 Recommendation ITU-R RA.1031 may be used to calculate those distances.
 Although no studies were carried out, the same approach may apply for sharing in the bands 92-94 GHz, 94.1-95 GHz and 111.8-114.25 GHz.
-The regulatory provisions are already contained in RR No 29.9.
+The regulatory provisions are already contained in RR No. 29.9 and no additional regulatory provisions are required.

 The protection of the Earth exploration-satellite service operating in the band 86-92 GHz from interference from unwanted emissions from FS stations operating in the adjacent band 81-86 GHz is addressed in ECC Report 124 that concludes that this protection would be achieved by applying to FS stations an unwanted emission power mask in the band 86-92 GHz starting with –41 dBW/100 MHz at 86.05 GHz and decaying to –55 dBW/100MHz at 87 GHz.
 It should be noted that this mask is already included in ETSI standard EN 302 217.
-WGSE also concluded that since this mask is primarily driven by the EESS protection requirements and that the key FS parameters are expected to be similar in the 92-94 GHz band, the conclusions of ECC Report 124 for the band 81 – 86GHz band are also valid for the band 92 – 94GHz under a mirror mask principle.
+WGSE also concluded in 2010 that since this mask is primarily driven by the EESS protection requirements and that the key FS parameters are expected to be similar in the 92-94 GHz band, the conclusions of ECC Report 124 for the band 81 – 86GHz band are also valid for the band 92 – 94GHz under a mirror mask principle.
 Therefore the protection of EESS passive in the 86 – 92GHz band would be achieved by applying the same kind of mask to the fixed service in the band 92-94 GHz, starting with -41dBW/100 MHz at 91.95 GHz and decaying to -55 dBW/100 MHz at 91 GHz.
-WGSE isconsidering whether to revise ECC Report 124 to address the 92-94 GHz band.
+WGSE is still considering whether to revise ECC Report 124 to address the 92-94 GHz band.